-The Center for Youth Services, Inc., Elaine Spall, Executive Director
+The Center for Youth Services, no Elaine Spail Executive Director

 The Center's Runaway Youth Services project is a major part of the comprehensive services provided for runaway and homeless youth.
 Services include counseling intervention, housing assessment, casework and follow-up services through an emergency shelter, volunteer interim family program and counseling offices.